Conform to Building Regulations

 Put simply the concept behind this design is ingenious as it provides over twice the heat retention when compared to the old-style thermal mineral wool.

 Not only will this type of warm deck insulation keep you warmer it is also far kinder to both your pocket and the environment.

-The right type of insulation will keep you warm in the Winter and Cool in the Summer whilst at the same time reducing fuel bills.
-Since the mid-2000s and the inception of the conservation of fuel and power building regulations the legal requirements around flat roofs have changed.
+The right type of insulation will keep you warm in the Winter and Cool in the Summer while at the same time reducing fuel bills.
+Since the mid-2000s and the inception of the conservation of fuel and power building regulations, the legal requirements around flat roofs have changed.
 These days all new build flat roofs must adhere to these specific requirements.
-All new flat roofs are then tested by local building officials.
-Find out more about fibreglass flat roofing,
+Find out more about fibreglass flat roofing.